 Low lights.
 White walls.
-A sterile smell, like the hospital after her brother fell out of a tree and the doctor had to glue his skull back together.
+A sterile smell, like the hospital after her brother fell out of a tree and the doctors had to glue his skull back together.
 This is accompanied by the sounds of drills, flowing water, and gut-wrenching screams.
 Phoebe sits naked on a large grey dentist chair, surrounded by shiny metal trays full of shiny metal medical and beautification tool alike.
 Her soft stomach and round breasts look pink and sticky.
 She gives Mae a closed lipped smile and beckons her forwards with a single bloody, nail-bitten finger.
 Mae obeys, and keeps stepping closer until her shins hit the chair and she can't go any further.
 Phoebe laughs and dark, coagulated fluid spills out of her mouth like gelatinous puss from an open and infected wound.
 She picks up a pair of tweezers and leans forward, working them between Mae's lips and taking hold of her lower left incisor, twisting.
 Cold stinging not stopping until the snap.

 Mae wakes up drenched in sweat and with damp underpants.